Classroom Climate and Organisation (9860.2)

 Required IT skills

-This unit is entirely delivered through synchronous, online mode.
-It is delivered through the Virtual Room on the 9860 Canvas site.
-Workshops are designed to optimise students interaction and conversation, mirroring face-to-face as best as possible.
+This unit is delivered through mixed mode including pre-recorded lectures (asynchronous) and either face-to-face or synchronous, online tutorials.
+Lectures and online tutorials will be delivered through the Virtual Room on the 9860 Canvas site.
+Online tutorials are designed to optimise students interaction and conversation, mirroring face-to-face as best as possible.
 Your active participation in whole group and small group conversations is expected.

 Work placement, internships or practicums